ganeshgowtham/tech/README.md

 ```

 This script will load the data, convert date columns to datetime format, merge the datasets on the Date column, and fill any missing values in the event-related columns.
 The resulting `merged_data` DataFrame will be ready for further processing and modeling.

+**Title: GENAi Productivity Booster for Bank Operators**

+**Description:**

+The GENAi Productivity Booster is an advanced, intuitive chatbot solution designed to enhance the efficiency and effectiveness of bank operators.
+Leveraging state-of-the-art generative AI, this innovative tool streamlines daily tasks, automates routine inquiries, and provides real-time support for complex banking operations.
+With its user-friendly interface and intelligent response capabilities, the GENAi Productivity Booster empowers bank operators to handle customer queries swiftly, manage workflows seamlessly, and focus on high-value activities, ultimately driving productivity and improving customer satisfaction.